-The Cardiovascular Sonography Program is accredited under the Commission on Accreditation of Allied Health Education Program (CAAHEP) and programmatically through the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT).
-For more information please visit http://www.jrccvt.org.
+The cardiovascular sonography program is accredited under the Commission on Accreditation of Allied Health Education Program (CAAHEP) and programmatically through the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT).
+For more information, please visit www.jrccvt.org.

 Admission Criteria to the Cardiovascular Sonography Program

-Admission to the Cardiovascular Sonography (CVS) Program is a competitive selective process that requires a secondary application.
-Prospective students can access the application at http://www.gvsu.edu/dts.
+Admission to the cardiovascular sonography (CVS) program is a competitive selective process that requires a secondary application.
+Prospective students can access the application at www.gvsu.edu/cvs/.
 The CVS program is administered through the College of Health Professions: www.gvsu.edu/chp/.
 Students who complete the prerequisite and general education courses by August of the year they start the program are eligible to apply February first of the same year.
-This course work is typically completed by the end of the sophomore year.
+This coursework is typically completed by the end of the sophomore year.
 Applicants are selected to enroll based on the following criteria:

 40 percent: Academic grade point average from completed prerequisite courses